-Aphasia is a communication disorder caused by damage to the language centres in the left side of the brain.
+Aphasia is a language disorder.
 Aphasia is most common after a stroke, but can occur with other neurological conditions or head injuries.
 Around 1 in 3 stroke survivors experience aphasia.

 Aphasia can affect speech production, understanding speech, reading and writing, and using numbers.
 People with aphasia can have one or more of these impairments, or all five, and the level of impairment differs from person to person, from mild to severe.